 The Lazy Load effect is quite easy to set up on WordPress.
 You don’t really need any expertise or professional knowledge to achieve it.
 The great news is that there are tons of WordPress plugins that you can use to Lazy Load your images.

 One of the plugins we would be looking at is, in fact, called Lazy Load.
-It is one of the most efficient Lazy Loading effect plugin on WordPress.
-All you need to do is download the plugin, install, and you are good to go.
+It is one of the most efficient Lazy Loading effect plugins on WordPress.
+All you need to do is download the plugin, install it, and you are good to go.
 You do not require any form of setup or configuration.
 Along with the Lazy Load plugin, we would also check out other plugins such as BJ Lazy Load, a3 Lazy Load, and lots more.
 Ultimately, they all render the same effect; you just have to pick which one meets your specifications.
 Let’s check out how you can use the lazy load effect below.

 Lazy Load is one of the top plugins for people who want to achieve the Lazy Load effect on their WordPress page.
 What makes it a popular catch is its simplicity.
 It is lightweight in size and easy to use.
 Just download, install and activate it.
 You don’t need any configuration.